Dharsan-MB/Js-Tasks/readme.md

 Task 15:
 Ask the user how many times to repeat a message.
-Display "Hello JavaScript!" that many times using a for loop and console.log().
+Display c that many times using a for loop and console.log().

 Task 16: